 Q: Will my child be taught about LGBT relationships?

-A: Pupils should be taught about the society in which they are growing up.
-These subjects are designed to foster respect for others and for difference, and educate pupils about healthy relationships.
+A: Pupils will be taught about the society in which they are growing up.
+These subjects are designed to foster respect and tolerance of others, and differences, and educate pupils about healthy relationships.

-Pupils should receive teaching on LGBT content during their school years.
-Teaching children about the society that we live in and the different types of loving, healthy relationships that exist can be done in a way that respects everyone.
+Pupils will receive teaching on LGBT content during their school years.
+Teaching children about the society that they live in and the different types of loving, healthy relationships that exist can be done in a way that respects everyone.
 Primary schools are strongly encouraged and enabled to cover LGBT content when teaching about different types of families.